Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Experiment

 \subsection{Performance Evaluation}

-We evaluate our method and the competitors, namely, {Laplacian smoothing,} instance retrieval, part retrieval, and Mastering Sketching on freely drawn man-made object sketches.
-Figure \ref{fig:fig_qualitative_comparison} shows the beautified results of different methods on the freehand sketches. {The visual comparisons show that} our method produces the most satisfying results across various categories of sketches, regardless of the local geometry or the global structure.
+We evaluate our method and compare it with the existing methods: {Laplacian smoothing,} instance retrieval, part retrieval, and Mastering Sketching on freely drawn man-made object sketches. {Figure \ref{fig:fig_qualitative_comparison} shows} beautified results of different methods on the freehand sketches. {The visual comparisons show that} our method produces the most satisfying results across various categories of sketches, regardless of the local geometry or the global structure.

-We observe that the outputs of {Laplacian smoothing and }Mastering Sketching basically {keep} the same {shape} as the input sketches. { Compared with the input, the former results lose some sharp features (see car body, chair seat, and guitar body in Figure \ref{fig:fig_qualitative_comparison} (c), (d), and (e) respectively) and the latter are generated with bold or shadow effects.} Although Mastering Sketching succeeds in healing some small seams between parts ({e.g.,} the head and neck parts of the guitar sketch in Figure \ref{fig:fig_qualitative_comparison} (e)) by {generating more pixels (along the two strokes of the guitar neck towards the guitar head) based} on the original sketches (e)), it fails to beautify the {larger seams} (see the defects between the neck and body parts of the guitar sketch in Figure \ref{fig:fig_qualitative_comparison} (e)).
+We observe that the outputs of {Laplacian smoothing and }Mastering Sketching basically {keep} the same {shape} as the input sketches. { Compared with the input, the former results lose some sharp features (see car body, chair seat, and guitar body in Figure \ref{fig:fig_qualitative_comparison} (c), (d), and (e) respectively) and the latter are generated with bold or shadow effects.} Although Mastering Sketching succeeds in healing some small seams between parts ({e.g.,} the head and neck parts of the guitar sketch in Figure \ref{fig:fig_qualitative_comparison} (e)) by {generating more pixels (along the two strokes of the guitar neck towards the guitar head based} on the original sketches), it fails to beautify the {larger seams,} {e.g., defects between the neck and body parts of the guitar sketch in Figure \ref{fig:fig_qualitative_comparison} (e)}.

 When visually inspected, the results produced by instance retrieval have the most dissimilar appearance compared with the input sketches.
 Due to the freedom and abstraction of hand drawings {as well as the limited scale of our synthesized sketch dataset for retrieval}, instance retrieval cannot find a pleasing beautified counterpart from the existing sketch dataset for the user's input sketch.
 Although part retrieval tries further to approximate the input sketches from a more fine-grained level, it only alleviates the dissimilar phenomenon.
 Still, these retrieval-based methods have no way to maintain the user's original drawing intentions.